yelobat/aseprite-el/README.md

 ### **`straight.el`**

-If you have `straight.el`, simply add the repo to your `straight-use-package` list:
+If you have `straight.el`, simply add the repo via `straight-use-package`:

 ``` emacs-lisp
 (straight-use-package